rackerlabs/docs-core-infra-user-guide/cloud-interfaces/gui/cloudfiles-gui.rst

    *The Storage group includes Cloud Files.*

-You can use the Cloud Control Panel to help you observe and manage your Cloud Block Storage configuration.
+You can use the Cloud Control Panel to help you observe and manage your Cloud Files configuration.
 For ideas about what to do first, visit
 :kc-article:`Cloud Files overview <cloud-files-overview>`.